What does 'normal' grieving look like?

 • Keep dwelling on events leading up to the person's death, while finding it difficult to remember happy memories.

-• Keep mementos of the person, such as pictures on the wall, or their room just the way it was.
+• Keep mementoes of the person, such as pictures on the wall, or keep their room just the way it was.

 Everyone experiences grief differently, and you may experience some or all of the things I have listed.
 They do tend to diminish over time.
 How long this takes is very much an individual thing.
 Grief does not work to a timetable.